Melton Meinl Weston

 Melton Meinl Weston is a manufacturer of brass instruments owned by Buffet Crampon.
 It is based in Geretsried in Germany, and formerly based in Kraslice.

 Their main brands are Melton and Meinl Weston, with current instruments bearing both logos.
 Despite the engraving A Division of Getzen which appears on some instruments sold in the United States, the company is part of the Buffet Crampon group.

-In 1991, Gerhard Meinl helped found the TA Musik group to take over Vogtländische Musikinstrumentenfabrik, the B&S brand in East Germany.
+In 1991, Gerhard A. Meinl helped found the TA Musik group to take over Vogtländische Musikinstrumentenfabrik, the B&S brand in East Germany.
 The group became JA Musik GmbH, and managed the Meinl-Weston, B&S, Scherzer, and Hans Hoyer brands of band instruments.
 In December 2012 it became part of Buffet Crampon.